 You can check out various income scenarios using this Canadian Retirement Income Calculator.

 What Can Change Your Retirement Income Needs?

 Calculating your income needs in retirement is not an exact science.
-Life happens and it may leave your retirement plan in tatters.
-Some possibilities include:
+Life happens, and it may leave your retirement plan in tatters.
+Some possibilities include the following:

 - Health issues that cause you to retire earlier than planned or which result in higher-than-expected medical bills early in retirement

 - Run-away inflation or a market crash, and much more.

 If, for one reason or the other, you are unable to save enough money for retirement at age 60, 65, or earlier, depending on what your plans were initially, the following strategies may be useful in managing your “savings/income gap”:

 1. Work for longer and delay government pension till later: Working for a few more years and/or delaying when you start receiving OAS/CPP can significantly increase your eligible payouts down the road.

 2. Semi-retire and work part-time: Every year you delay dipping into your retirement nest egg means more money to spend in the future.

 3. Start saving aggressively: The earlier you start saving, the better for you.
 Time is the game-changer regarding the returns you can earn on your investment portfolio.
 If you are running out of time, you will need to put aside more funds more often.